Skip to main content

 3. Built-in Functions

-Each .zen file is a Starlark module.
-It can be used in two ways:
+Each .zen file is a Starlark module that can be used in two ways:

 # Local file (relative to current file)